Bucket List Experience: Motor Gliding

 Motor gliding is a lot of fun.
 It’s intense but it really gives you the feeling of endless freedom.

-Seeing all these familiar places from bird’s-eye view was simply awesome and a completely new experience.
 Yes, it did cost me some willpower to actually hop in the glider because it’s definitely not comparable to sitting in a normal plane.

 Like it?
 Pin it!